Chang Kee-ryo: Early life and education

-Chang Kee-ryo was born at Yongcheon, Pyonganbukdo on 14 August 1911, the second child of father Chang Woon-seop and mother Choi Yun-kyeong.
+Chang Kee-ryo was born at Yongcheon, Heianhoku Province, Korea, Empire of Japan on 14 August 1911, the second child of father Chang Woon-seop and mother Choi Yun-kyeong.

 He left Uiseong primary school in February 1923 and went to Songdo High School at Gaeseong until March 1928.
-From there, he entered Gyeongseong Medical School in 1928 and graduated in 1932.
-After graduation, he entered Gyeongseong Medical School as an assistant at the surgery department and became a disciple of Professor Paik Inje of the Korean Surgical Society.
+From there, he entered Keijō Medical School in 1928 and graduated in 1932.
+After graduation, he entered Keijō Medical School as an assistant at the surgery department and became a disciple of Professor Paik Inje of the Korean Surgical Society.
 In 1932, he married Kim Bong-sook, the eldest daughter of Kim Ha-sik, a physician; they had three sons and three daughters.

-In 1938, he worked as a lecturer in Gyeongseong's entire surgery.
+In 1938, he worked as a lecturer in Keijō's entire surgery.
 In order to keep his promise to God that he would become a doctor who helped the poor who did not receive medical care due to lack of money at the time of the most rigorous and competitive entrance exam of the medical school.
 In September 1940, he obtained his Ph.D. in Nagoya University in bacteriological studies on appendicitis.

 Education

-When he was seriously contemplating his future career in his youth, his father's business failure made his family finances difficult and he applied to Gyeongseong Medical School because of its government-supported tuition.
+When he was seriously contemplating his future career in his youth, his father's business failure made his family finances difficult and he applied to Keijō Medical School because of its government-supported tuition.
 At this time, he swore to be a doctor for poor patients if it was God's will that he become a doctor.
 He graduated from the medical school at the top of his class.

-After graduation, he entered Gyeongseong Medical School as an assistant to study further under Professor Paik Inje, the Korean surgical authority.
+After graduation, he entered Keijō Medical School as an assistant to study further under Professor Paik Inje, the Korean surgical authority.

 In 1940, he was awarded a doctoral degree in medicine in relation to the bacteriological study of appendicitis.
 And he worked as a surgical teacher at the University of Pyongyang and Kim Il Sung University in 1947.

 Korean War

 In December 1950, when U.N. and South Korean troops recaptured Pyongyang, Chang was treating wounded soldiers at a university hospital and field hospital.
 When the South Korean army withdrew from Pyongyang, he was taking a patient transport ambulance to the South.
 He found his wife and children in the ranks of the refugees, but he could not stop and ask for a ride for his family because the emergency patients were on board.
 Only his second son, who came to deliver his luggage, came to South Korea with him.
 He had regarded it as a lifelong regret.

-In the following year, wishing to help refugees from the North, Chang set up a tent in Yeongdo-gu, Busan, and established the Clinic of Gospel, which was a precursor to the current Gosin Hospital, to provide free medical treatment for the poor until June 1976.
+In the following year, wishing to help refugees from the North, Chang set up a tent in Yeongdo District, Busan, and established the Clinic of Gospel, which was a precursor to the current Gosin Hospital, to provide free medical treatment for the poor until June 1976.